philhzss/tesla-climate-scheduler/README.md

 + **This is my first program** and was written primarily for use by myself.
 Will probably not work out of the box for your use case, but feel free to use/tweak my code if it can be useful to you!
 + Tested on ARM only.
 Specifically, I run this program continuously on a Raspberry Pi 4.
 + This program is specifically targeting people with a "non standard" schedule (ie shifts), and people who have an ICS calendar containing **only** shifts/work events.
 This program is (currently) designed to trigger on every event it finds in the given ICS file.
 You can set it to ignore leave / vacation days, more details to come.
 + Tested with Tesla Model 3.
-I am unsure if the API calls are the same for other Tesla models and cannot test right now.<br><br>
+I am unsure if the API calls are the same for other Tesla models and cannot test right now.

 ## Features
 + Automatically control your Tesla's HVAC & heated seats based on events in an online ICS file.
 If the online ICS file is auto-filled (by your employer for example), this program is 100% autonomous and your car should always be preheated (or cooled down) before you need to drive to and from work.
 + Car's HVAC system will turn on sooner if it's very cold outside, to give it more time to preheat, trigger time is dynamically adjusted based on car's external temperature sensor.
-+ Slightly customisable, and highly customisable if you decide to tweak the source code based on your personal needs.<br><br>
++ Slightly customisable, and highly customisable if you decide to tweak the source code based on your personal needs.

 ## Requirements (for usage)